-Brownfields have become a critical element of redevelopment work in the U.S. in the last 20 years.
+Brownfields have become a critical element of redevelopment work in the U.S. since 1995.
 The U.S. Environmental Protection Agency (EPA) serves as the focal point for this land pollution cleanup.

 According to EPA, a brownfield is a site where redevelopment is complicated by possible presence of a hazardous substance, pollutant, or environmental contaminant.

 EPA says there are probably 450,000 such places in the U.S., with estimates for Europe as high as 3.5 million.

 We should note right here that European nations do not share a common definition.
 In Great Britain, for example, "brownfields" simply means developed land.
 On this site we are describing sites where actual or possible soil contamination has occurred.

 Site cleanup and redevelopment can be a truly interdisciplinary effort.
 Projects include aspects of environmental science, land use planning and regulation, and public health.
 Sometimes an argument can even be made that these cleanups are part of community beautification.

 Without question, the best remediation efforts ultimately lead in the long term to the potential for economic development.

 The problem with ignoring brownfields is that developers walk quickly in the other direction if they even